-What: As much I love summer, nothing beats a crisp, cold London winter day which you spend, after a brief walk along the Thames, setting the world to rights, cocktail in hand, cosied up in a bar decked out with books.
+What: As much I love summer, nothing beats a crisp, cold London winter day.
+The best way to spend it of course is, after a brief walk along the Thames, setting the world to rights, cocktail in hand, cosied up in a bar decked out with books.
 It’s not all glamourous though, afterwards I’ll have to return to my house which is still like a student digs (someone stole our bathroom plug the other day).
-The other night there was a slight chill in the air and so I headed straight to Scarfes Bar at Rosewood London to start setting the world to rights.
-Named after and described by renowned British artist and caricaturist Gerald Scarfe as his ‘personal art gallery’ it’s just the sort of bar to go to, when you want fine cocktails, grand but snug surroundings and live jazz.
+The other night there was a slight chill in the air and so I headed straight to Scarfes Bar at Rosewood London for a little alcoholic sustenance.
+Named after renowned British artist and caricaturist Gerald Scarfe, who describes it as his ‘personal art gallery’ it’s just the sort of bar to go to, when you want fine cocktails, grand but snug surroundings and live jazz.

 New?
 Whilst the bar isn’t new they did launch a new cocktail menu earlier this year, it’s a playful look back at key characters from the last eighteen years including The Queen, David Bowie, Amy Winehouse and JK Rowling.